 Benefits: Servant leaders have the capacity to boost employee loyalty and productivity, improve employee development and decision-making, cultivate trust and create future leaders.

-Challenges: Servant leaders can become burnt-out as they may put the needs of their team above their own, they may have a hard time being authoritative when they need to be and the organization's goals may be at risk if the servant leader is only focused on the needs of their immediate team.
+Challenges: Servant leaders can become burnt-out as they often put the needs of their team above their own They may have a hard time being authoritative when they need to be.

 Example: A product manager hosts monthly one-on-one coffee meetings with everyone that has concerns, questions or thoughts about improving or using the product.
 This time is meant for her to address the needs of and help those who are using the product in any capacity.